websanco/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/using-widget-pages/adding-widgets-to-a-page.md

 # Adding Widgets to a Page

+Beginning in DXP 7.3, it becomes even easier to add widgets on a site page with the introduction of a more streamlined menu.
+Users can search for a widget or scroll down to expand each section.

 Follow these steps to add a widget to a Widget Page:

 1. Click the *Add* button (![Add](../../../images/icon-add-app.png)) in the Control Menu.